apache/metron/metron-stellar/stellar-common/README.md

     * pattern - The proposed regex pattern
     * group - The integer that selects what group to select, starting at 1
   * Returns: The value of the group, or null if not matched or no group at index.

+### `REGEXP_REPLACE`
+  * Description: Replace all occurences of the regex pattern within the string by value
+  * Input:
+    * string - The input string
+    * pattern - The proposed regex pattern
+    * value - The value to replace the regex pattern
+  * Returns: The modified input string with replaced values

 ### `ROUND`
   * Description: Rounds a number to the nearest integer.
 This is half-up rounding.